 Objects having higher masses have higher inertia.
 That’s why they are hard to move.
 Given that it is on a frictionless surface, a moving higher mass object would be hard to stop too.
-Newton’s first law gives a very good idea about inertia of a system.
+Newton’s first law gives a very good idea about the inertia of a system.
 It states “an object not subject to any net external force, moves at a constant velocity”.
-This tells us that an object has a property that is not changed, unless, there is an external force acting upon it.
-An object at rest can also be considered as an object having null velocity.
+It tells us that an object has a property that is not changed, unless, there is an external force acting upon it.
+We can also consider an object at rest as an object having null velocity.
 In relativity, the inertia of an object tends to be infinity when the speed of the object reaches the speed of light.
-Hence an infinite force is required to increase the current velocity.
-It can be proved that no mass can reach the speed of light.
+Hence, it requires an infinite force to increase the current velocity.
+We can prove that no mass can reach the speed of light.

-What is the difference between momentum and inertia?
+What is the Difference Between Momentum and Inertia?